Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-and where $B = B_F * \bar B_F$ is a cofactor of $\A$.
-Furthermore, the subgroups $A_i$ with $1 \le i \le I$ are unique up to conjugacy within~$F$; denoting their conjugacy classes \emph{in the group $F$} by $[A_i]^F$, we obtain a free factor system \emph{of the group $F$} called the \emph{restriction of $\A$ to~$F$}, having $B_F$ as a cofactor, and in bijective correspondence with $\A_F$:
+It follows that $B = B_F * \bar B_F$ is a cofactor of $\A$.
+Furthermore, \begin{enumerate} \item The subgroups $A_i$ with $1 \le i \le I$ are unique up to conjugacy within~$F$.
+Denote their conjugacy classes in $F$ by $[A_i]^F$. \item We obtain a well-defined free factor system $\A \restrict F$ \emph{of the group $F$} having $B_F$ as a cofactor, called the \emph{restriction of $\A$ to~$F$}, together a natural one-to-one correspondence as follows: